meiji163/meiji163.github.io/_posts/2021-04-23-context-tree-weighting.md

 $$I(x) = -\log(P(x)).$$

 Why is this a good measure of information?
 Basically, it formalizes the idea that less probable events yield more information, and conversely predictable events yield less information.
-Given an incomplete message like "Hello Worl" you'd assign a high probability (say 95%) that the next character is "d".
-Finding out that the next character is indeed "d" would only give you about 0.07 units of information, since you in a sense already knew that.
+Given an incomplete message like "_Hello Worl_" you'd assign a high probability (say 95%) that the next character is "_d_".
+Finding out that the next character is indeed "_d_" would only give you about 0.07 units of information (shannons), since you in a sense already knew that.

 The Shannon entropy is defined as the expected value of information

 $$H(X) = \sum_x -P(x)\log(P(x)).$$